Illinois Route 132

-Illinois Route 132 (IL 132) is an arterial state road that connects IL 59 at the village line between Fox Lake Hills and Lake Villa, with IL 131 in Waukegan.
+Illinois Route 132 (IL 132) is an arterial state route that connects IL 59 at the village line between Fox Lake Hills and Lake Villa, with IL 131 in Waukegan.
 It is known as Grand Avenue for its entire length, and Grand Avenue extends west beyond Lindenhurst to near U.S. Route 12 (US 12), 12 mi west.
 Though IL 132 is one of the busiest state highways in Illinois, it is only 13.57 mi long (21.83 km).

 Route description

 Illinois 132 serves the town of Gurnee.
 Grand Avenue is the main road to both the Gurnee Mills Shopping Center and Six Flags Great America.
 At this point Illinois 132 is a divided, six lane road—its length wavers between 2 and 6 lanes around Gurnee.

 Because Route 132 is a well-traveled road in suburban Chicago, it is also a major suburban Chicago shopping and industry corridor, especially on the Grand Avenue section of the route.
 A variety of car dealers, retail stores, full-service restaurants, mid-range hotels, etc. are located on this roadway.